richarvey/nginx-php-fpm/README.md

 sudo docker run --name nginx -p 8080:80 -v /your_code_directory:/usr/share/nginx/html -d richarvey/nginx-php-fpm
 ```
 ### Pulling code from git
-One of the nice features of this container is its ability to pull code from a git repository with a couple of enviromental variables passed at run time.
+One of the nice features of this container is its ability to pull code from a git repository with a couple of environmental variables passed at run time.
 **Note:** You need to have your SSH key that you use with git to enable the deployment.
 I recommend using a special deploy key per project to minimise the risk.
 To run the container and pull code simply specify the GIT_REPO URL including *git@* and then make sure you have a folder on the docker host with your id_rsa key stored in it:
 ```bash